-is already an unprecedented 50 percent of GDP, and where an added concern is that such investment will be directed toward the production of exports that could worsen global imbalances.
+A second policy recommendation, suggested by a multiperiod perspective, would be to avoid encouraging forms of spending that actually increased imbalances.
+Looking in turn at the various components of aggregate global demand, there would seem to be little room to increase consumer spending and residential investment in many countries, not least the United States.
+Debt levels and the stocks of such goods are already uncomfortably high.
+As for fixed investment, there would seem little room for this in China where investment is already an unprecedented 50 percent of GDP,52 and where an added concern is that such investment will be directed towards the production of exports that could worsen global imbalances.
 As for government contributions to aggregate demand, as just noted above, many countries now have deficits and debt levels that are already contributing to higher sovereign risk spreads or threaten to do so.
 These governments thus have little room for maneuver.
 Finally, for individual countries like the United States, demand could emanate from the external sector.
 However, this is of no net gain to the global economy as a whole.
-Other countries, most notably China, Germany, and Japan, would by definition have to run smaller external surpluses.
+Other countries, most notably China, Germany and Japan, would by definition have to run smaller external surpluses.
 In short, Keynesian solutions to the current crisis must be "constrained Keynesian" solutions if they are to be sustainable.

 Taken all together, the above observations might be thought to constitute a council of despair.
 In fact, this need not be the case.
-Although adoption of a multi-period perspective suggests that there are no quick fixes for our current difficulties, it also points toward other policies that could lead to a sustainable recovery over a rather longer time horizon.
+Although adoption of a multi period perspective suggests that there are no quick fixes for our current difficulties, it also points towards other policies that could lead to a sustainable recovery over a rather longer time horizon.

 Perhaps the first thing to recognize is that not all global spending categories are debt constrained.
-In the emerging market economies, consumption levels are low, saving rates are high, and consumer debt is not a domestic constraint.
+In the emerging market economies, consumption levels are low, saving rates are high and consumer debt is not a domestic constraint.
 Since many of these countries (especially China) are running large current account surpluses, there are no external constraints either.
-A number of the advanced market economies (Germany, Japan, and Switzerland, for example) find themselves in a very similar external situation.
+A number of the advanced market economies (Germany, Japan and Switzerland for example) find themselves in a very similar external situation.
 A global (G20) initiative to encourage a sustainable recovery should emphasize consumption spending in such countries.
-Structural reforms (of which more below) to encourage the production of domestic services in such countries would also be very welcome.55 As a corollary, if these countries were initially pressing up against production limits, it would also be imperative to allow their exchange rates to strengthen to avoid domestic inflation.
+Structural reforms (of which more below) to encourage the production of domestic services in such countries would also be very welcome53.